madx/elfi/docs/guide.md

 dispatching mechanism.
 You should always return a valid state in your middleware or the internal state of your store will take the value of `undefined`.

+*elfi* ships with some builtin middleware for common tasks, you can get more information about it in the [middleware documentation](./middleware.md).

 [flux]: https://github.com/facebook/flux
 [redux]: https://github.com/reactjs/redux